 Local Newspaper Collection

 Newspapers have been printed in Stockton since 1850 and the Library has a subject index that covers many (but not all) years of local newspapers.
 Nearly all of these newspapers are on microfilm, and the Library's microfilm readers allow patrons to view, print, and email images or save images to a USB or "flash" drive.

 This collection at the Cesar Chavez Central Library consists of:

 - Over 1,500 genealogy reference books.
-The primary emphasis of the collection is on United States research, although there are some general guides for doing genealogy in other (mostly European) countries.
-Additional items include publications from various hereditary societies; U.S. military and land records; San Joaquin County vital records and cemetery records; and books published by the San Joaquin Genealogical Society and other local authors.
+The primary emphasis of the collection is on United States research, although there are also books on special topic genealogy and guides to research in other countries.
+Additional items include local directories; publications from various hereditary societies; U.S. military and land records; San Joaquin County vital records and cemetery records; and books published by the San Joaquin Genealogical Society and other local authors.